+All metering facilities shall be located at the closest point practical from HWE distribution system.
 All metering facilities shall not be enclosed within a building or structure.
 All metering facilities shall not be located on the rear of residential structures.
 The proposed route should be as direct as practical, clear of obstructions from trees and have sufficient clearances to windows, doors, etc. as shown in Figure 3-1 in Appendix A. The member should consult with the Cooperative for the proper meter and service conductor attachment locations to the building.
 Existing meters will be required to comply when modifications to the service occur, (e.g. an upgrade, replacement, etc.).
 In addition, any location found unsuitable to the Cooperative will be required to be moved at the member's expense.

 Figure 3-1 in Appendix A shows the separation requirements from doors, windows, vents, and gas utility equipment.
 Figure 3-2 in Appendix A shows a through the roof installation, and Figure 3-3 in Appendix A shows a wall mount installation.
 Figures 3-4 and 3-5 in Appendix A show pole mounted service entrances.
-Figure 3-4 shows an installation with secondary overhead conductors

-Hancock-Wood Electric Cooperative, Inc. Electric Service and Metering Guide to the pole, and Figure 3-5 shows an installation with primary overhead conductors and a transformer.
+Figure 3-4 shows an installation with secondary overhead conductors to the pole, and Figure 3-5 shows an installation with primary overhead conductors and a transformer.